ess-dmsc-dram/documents/core_team/project-programme.md

 ### Specialist Skills Required
 TODO
 ### Resource and Profile Estimate
-TODO
+2-5 months at 1FTE to complete basic Beamline with performance optimisation 2-6 months at 1FTE for non-straight beam paths
+3-12 months at 1FTE to eliminate Instrument 1.0
 ### Deliverables
 TODO
-### Risks of Delaying:
+### Risks if Not Addressed
 * Knowledge sharing.
 Understanding of the Instrument 2.0 long-term design and current implementations is entirely within the ESS Mantid team.
 * Performance and memory requirements. `Instrument 1.0` is becoming an uncessary overhead.
 See Motivation.
-* Technical debt around Geometry/Instrument.
+* Technical debt around legacy Geometry/Instrument.
 No other contingency plans to resolve this.
 ### PMB Approval and Comments
 #### Approval Date
 #### Comments